tristanloper/yt-transcriber/README.md

 ## What it supports

-The script accepts three kinds of input:
+The script accepts two kinds of input:

 ### 1. Local media file